zarnecki/CREDO_webcam/devel/README.md

 a basic impacts assessment (in form of deciding whether it was perpendicular, vertical or horizontal) and some optimisation (by moving some parts of the code around).

+Parsing of input arguments, some more optimization and minor changes in output added by AFZ.